Managing Your Board the Right Way

 • If you have it in you for another hardcore CEO run.

-Once you’ve looked in the mirror, play back your thoughts with trusted confidants.
+Play back your thoughts with trusted confidants once you’ve looked in the mirror.
 Encourage feedback — no matter how brutal.
 And, if the answers are all positive and you feel recharged, you’re probably ready to become a company’s “next CEO.”